Java 10 documentation changes | summary tag

 mvn javadoc:javadoc

-Javadoc is a command-line tool to generate java documentation With java 10, Javadoc support multiple stylesheets using -add stylesheets as below.
+Javadoc is a command-line tool to generate Java documentation.
+With Java 10, Javadoc supports multiple stylesheets using the -add option.

 Javadoc --add-stylesheet

-It generates an HTML output file with the given applied stylesheet.
+This generates an HTML output file with the specified applied stylesheet.